dominictarr/meta-test_old/README.markdown

 wraps testing frameworks with a standard reporting structure, an adapter and runs the test in a seperate process.

+IMPORTANT NOTE TO SELF: *IN JavaScript
++ *ANYTHING* can be thrown. even null or undefined. must be able to handle this.
++ in an async enviroment, it is possible to get multiple errors.

 ###adapters:

 1.script :'meta-test/tester'         //plain scripts which throw an error or not.